 - Stir-fry the vegetables.
 Once the vegetables are done, push them to the sides of the wok.

 - Give the sauce a quick re-stir and pour into the middle of the pan.
 Bring to a boil.

-- Give the cornstarch/water mixture and pour into the sauce, stirring quickly to thicken.
+- Give the cornstarch/water mixture another stir and pour into the sauce, mixing quickly to thicken.